|

 Obverse Diagnostic Point(s) Reverse Diagnostic Point(s)

 Both the obverse and reverse dies are heavily clashed.
 Cherry picking this variety is fairly easy.
-All examples seen to date have a flat head.
+All examples seen have a flat head.
 On the reverse, there are two major diagnostics.
 The first is the heavily doubled region between DIM(E) and the right wreath.
 Do not mistake this region as die clashing.
 Secondly, doubling is clearly seen within the inner loop of (D)IME and above O(NE).

 Plate Coin: G. Fortin Collection, NGC MS61